 - Salt supports digestion.
 The chloride in salt is necessary for producing stomach acid, and salt itself supports the transport of nutrients in the small intestines (3).

 - Unrefined salt contains a wide variety of minerals.
-In addition to sodium chloride, minimally processed salts contain a variety of minerals in trace amounts including calcium, sulfur, potassium, magnesium, and iron (9).
+In addition to sodium chloride, minimally processed salts contain various minerals in trace amounts, including calcium, sulfur, potassium, magnesium, and iron (9).

-Keep in mind that while it contains a wide variety of minerals, organ meats, nuts, seeds, leafy greens, and other whole foods typically offer a denser source of these nutrients.
+Remember that while it contains a wide variety of minerals, organ meats, nuts, seeds, leafy greens, and other whole foods typically offer a denser source of these nutrients.
 This mineral-rich sipping broth is a nice option for increasing your mineral intake.
-You can also increase the bio-availability of minerals in certain foods, such as grains, by soaking them.
+You can also increase the bioavailability of minerals in certain foods, such as grains, by soaking them.

 Which type of salt?